What is a Reverse Mortgage?

-- Shared Living: If you are living with relatives, friends, or roommates, their living situation could be at risk if they are not on the loan paperwork.
+- If you live with relatives, friends, or roommates, their living situation could be at risk if they are not on the loan paperwork.
 If the borrower dies or lives out of the home for more than a year, the other occupants may be forced to vacate the home, as the loan payment would immediately become due.

-- Potential Move: If you are considering moving, for medical or personal reasons, taking out a reverse mortgage may be an unwise decision.
-There are many upfront costs that come with taking out a reverse mortgage such as lender fees, insurance costs, home appraisal fees, and more.
+- If you are considering moving, for medical or personal reasons, taking out a reverse mortgage may be an unwise decision.
+There are many upfront costs that come with taking out a reverse mortgage.
+These include lender fees, insurance costs, home appraisal fees, and more.
 In addition, borrowers who vacate or sell the property only have six months to repay the loan.
 Taking out a reverse mortgage in this situation is usually economically impractical.
 If you are willing to sell your home and downsize to a smaller property, that is usually the quickest and easiest way to safely access your home equity and provide a place for you to live.

-- Medical Bills: Taking out a reverse mortgage and using the payments to pay off your medical bills may seem like a good idea.
-But if you have medical issues that may affect your ability to maintain and keep your primary residence.
+- Using reverse mortgage payments to pay off medical bills may seem like a good idea.
+But medical issues often affect your ability to maintain and keep your primary residence.
 Borrowers whose health declines to the point of having to be moved to a treatment facility run the risk of the home no longer being the primary residence.
-Remember, living in a treatment facility or nursing home for more than 12 months would mean the borrower no longer lives in the home as a primary residence, and the mortgage payment would be due.
+Remember, living in a treatment facility or nursing home for more than 12 months means the borrower no longer lives in the home as a primary residence.
+At that point, the mortgage payment would be due.

-- Can’t Afford It: We already mentioned the numerous upfront costs of taking out a reverse mortgage, but that’s not all.
+- There are numerous upfront costs of taking out a reverse mortgage, but that’s not all.
 Depending on the situation, reverse mortgage payments may not be enough to cover property taxes, homeowners’ insurance, and home maintenance costs.
-Remember, if you cannot keep up with any of these requirements, the reverse mortgage loan becomes due in full.
+If you cannot keep up with any of these requirements, the reverse mortgage loan becomes due in full.
 Failure to do so and you may lose your home altogether.

-While reverse mortgages can allow homeowners 62 and older to convert their home equity into cash income and are a great option for some people, they can also be tricky and aren’t beneficial for everyone.
+Reverse mortgages can allow homeowners 62 and older to convert their home equity into cash income.
+This is a great option for some people, but they can also be tricky and aren’t beneficial for everyone.
 You need to make sure you have considered all the factors in order to make a well-educated decision about applying.
 And like with any loans, be sure to shop around and compare prices with several different lenders so you can find the reverse mortgage that is perfect for you.